JeremySCook/MultiSolenoid/README.md

 # MultiStepper
-Code to cycle 3 steppers.
-Modified from Arduino blink sketch
+Code to cycle 3 steppers using both a transistor and a motor shield.